chinhdo/txFileManager/README.md

 # Frequently Ased Questions
 ## How do I run tests?

-Open Test/Text Explorer and choose Run All Tests (or CTRL-R, A)
+In Visual Studio, open Test/Text Explorer and choose Run All Tests (or CTRL-R, A)